“Motivation is what gets you started, habit is what keeps you going” – Jim Ryun

 Starting a new habit is much like a New Year resolutions 99% of the time you quit even before you start.

-The ultimate aim of any habit is to make us better.
+The ultimate aim of any new habit is to make us better.

 Whether it’s eating healthy, losing weight, quit drinking each time we hope to start afresh but we never really see ourselves through the finish line.
 Have you ever questioned why this happens?

-It’s because habit formation is a science, there is a method to it; there are steps involved whenever you are trying to adapt something new.
+It’s because habit formation is a science, there is a method to it; there are steps involved whenever you are trying to form some new habits.

 Developing a new habit is nothing but making changes to our lifestyle, mostly for the better, unless you want to develop some bad habits because you love a miserable life 🙂